PlumpMath/gsappcourses/README.md

 gsappcourses
 ============

 Adds a simple visualization graph to GSAPP courses.
+HACKY but works.

 Working as of 2013-10-15.